xjjda22/calyptus-solidity-challenges/Solidity-Challenge-#357/README.md

 # Solidity Challenge #374 🕵️‍♂️

-Find the vulnerability in the DigitalWallet contract that could prevent users from accurately updating their wallet balances ♻️
+Find the vulnerability in the DigitalWallet contract that prevents accurate wallet balance updates ♻️
 ![DigitalWallet Contract](374.jpeg)

 ### What Went Wrong?
-The issue lies in the updateWalletBalance function where the wallet data is being accessed and modified.
-The wallet data should be updated in storage, but the code is using the memory keyword, which only creates a copy in memory and does not persist changes to the blockchain state.
+1. The updateWalletBalance function uses the memory keyword.
+2. This creates a temporary copy instead of updating the actual wallet balance in storage.

 ### Example
-When calling updateWalletBalance, the balance of the wallet will not be updated because the changes are made to a copy in memory rather than the original storage.
+1. When updateWalletBalance is called, the wallet balance does not change.
+2. The changes are made to a temporary copy in memory, not the original storage.

 ### Solution
-To fix this, the wallet data should be accessed using the storage keyword to ensure changes persist.
+1. Use the storage keyword to update the actual wallet balance.
+2. This ensures changes are saved to the blockchain.